ibrahawari/easy-mongo-express/README.md

 ## add model

-In `models`, create a new javascript file to extend the baseModel, for example:
+In `models`, create a new javascript file to extend the `baseModel`, for example:

 ```javascript
 let baseModel = require('./baseModel');